AIOU Exam To Commence From Oct 18 - UrduPoint

 AIOU Exam To Commence From Oct 18

-According to Regional Director AIOU Multan region Qaiser Abbas Kazmi in a statement issued Wednesday, roll number slips for the programs including BA (Associate Degree) and 4 -year B Ed, Associate Degree in Commerce, Associate Degree in education, BBA and BS (ODL) were uploaded on the university's website.
+According to Regional Director AIOU Multan region Qaiser Abbas Kazmi in a statement issued on Friday , roll number slips for the programs including BA (Associate Degree) and 4 -year B Ed, Associate Degree in Commerce, Associate Degree in education, BBA and BS (ODL) were uploaded on the university's website.

-He said students who wanted to appear in the examination can take prints of their roll number slips from the link.
+He said students who want to appear in the examination can take prints of their roll number slips from the university link.

-He said papers of post-graduate program of spring semester 2021 would be held in first week of November, the upcoming month, this year.
+He said papers of post-graduate program of spring semester 2021 would be held in first week of November this year.

 He asked students to check examination date-sheet as well as roll number slips after October 17 at website www.aiou.educate.pk